Skip to content

 # Log Example:

-# 2021-04-24T11:01:53.390 harvester chia.harvester.harvester: INFO 1 plots were eligible for farming 940b588c2a...
+#2021-04-24T11:01:53.390 harvester chia.harvester.harvester: INFO 1 plots were eligible for farming 940b588c2a...
 Found 0 proofs.
 Time: 0.98087 s.
 Total 19 plots

 grok(_, "%{TIMESTAMP_ISO8601:strptime} harvester chia.harvester.harvester: INFO \\s+ %{NUMBER:eligible_plots} plots were eligible for farming \\w+\\.\\.\\.
 Found %{NUMBER:proofs_found} proofs\\.
 Time: %{NUMBER:check_duration} s\\.
 Total %{NUMBER:total_plots} plots.*")

-# Convert data types
+# Convert numerical types

 cast(eligible_plots, "float")